ysyk2021/the-art-of-courage-cultivating-fearlessness-for-personal-growth-and-success/src/chapter-8-1.md

-# Explanation of the Relationship Between Courage and Creativity

 In this chapter, we will explore the intriguing connection between courage and creativity.
 It is widely recognized that both courage and creativity play instrumental roles in personal growth and success.
 However, their relationship goes beyond mere coincidence.